-Overall Banyule's species-level diversity at the whole of city area is healthy.

-Figure 25 shows the current diversity of species in Banyule's recorded public street tree population (note: current tree records focus on street trees and high use parks, with most of the city's natural area park trees yet to be included in the inventory).
+Overall, Banyule's species-level diversity at the whole of city area is healthy.
+Figure 22 shows the current diversity of species in Banyule's recorded public street tree population (note: current tree records focus on street trees and high use parks, with most of the city's natural area park trees yet to be included in the inventory).

-The data shows that of the five dominant species no single species contributes more than 7% of the public tree inventory.
+The data shows that of the five dominant species, no single species contributes more than 7% of the public tree inventory.

-The most dominant tree is Eucalyptus melliodora or Yellow Box, is 7% of the recorded population, with 6,500 out of 95,000 trees.
+The most dominant tree is Eucalyptus melliodora or Yellow Box, with 6% of the recorded population (7500 out of 125,000 trees).

-While the overall diversity of the Urban Forest tree population is good there are some neighbourhoods where street trees are much less diverse.
-In the Semi-Bush and Bush Woodland precincts more than 25% is made up of Eucalyptus melliodora.
+While the overall diversity of the urban forest tree population is good, there are some neighbourhoods where street trees are much less diverse.
+In the Semi Bush and Bush Woodland precincts, more than 25% is made up of Eucalyptus melliodora.

-Figure 25: Public tree species in Banyule, based on analysis of Council's tree inventory which includes all street trees and some park trees.
+Figure 22.
+Public tree species in Banyule, based on analysis of Council's tree inventory which includes all street trees and some park trees.